planetf1/beeai-framework/python/docs/errors.md

 The BeeAI Framework extends `FrameworkError` to create specialized error classes for different components or scenarios.
 This ensures that each part of the framework has clear and well-defined error types, improving debugging and error handling.

+The definitions for these classes are typically local to the module where they are raised.

 ### Aborts